0glabs/0g-doc/docs/build-with-0g/faucet.md

 ## 🎓 Learn More

 Curious about how to use your testnet tokens?
-Check out our [Developer Documentation](../run-a-node) for tutorials and examples!
+Check out our [run a node section of our documentation](../run-a-node/overview.md) for tutorials and examples!